smkent/extbackup/README.md

 The backup is now available under `/mnt/backup-external`.

-To restore files, using `rsync -avHSAX /path/to/source /path/to/destination` to preserve all attributes and properties.
+To restore files, use `rsync -avHSAX` to preserve all attributes and properties.

 When finished, re-lock and unmount the backup disk:
 ```sh